icebert04/icebert04.github.io/_posts/2019-3-15-business-or-pleasure.md

 ---
 ![Travel](/images/Spetka 2.jpg)

 In most airports, travelers normally go through customs where they are ask for the reason of their trip.
 Immigration officers often ask this universal question:
-Are you here for...
-"Business or Pleasure"?
+Are you here for... **"Business or Pleasure"**?

 Almost all countries differentiate between a Business/Work Visa and a Travel/Pleasure Visa.
 When the Customs guy asks you for your statement of purpose, they cross check your passport for Business or Visa Travel.